 APPLICATION: Certified Recovery Specialist Training

-This application is for Summer 2024.
+This application is for Fall/Winter 2024.
 It is designed to prepare the individual for the Pennsylvania Certification Board’s (PCB) credential of Certified Recovery Specialist.
 It is important to understand that by obtaining this credential, you are disclosing to your community, co-workers, and potential clients that you are in long term recovery from drug and alcohol addiction.
 There are no wrong answers so please complete the following questions honestly and thoughtfully.
 You can stop at any time and save this form to finish at a later time by scrolling down to the bottom of the page and clicking on "Save and Continue Later"

 In order to be eligible for Certified Recovery Specialist credentials you must be in recovery for at least 18 months.